 Porcelain veneers, which are also known as porcelain laminates and dental veneers, are extremely thin wafers of porcelain that are bonded to the front of the teeth to cover up imperfections and uneven spacing.
-With these veneers discoloration and staining is hidden and crooked teeth made to appear to be straight in just a few days.
-It is the quick way to an attractive natural looking smile.
+With these veneers, discoloration and staining are hidden and crooked teeth made to appear to be straight in just a few days.
+It is the quick way to an attractive natural-looking smile.

 What Do Porcelain Veneers Correct?